![]() |

 I am, Sir, Your obedient servant.

-Whilst the Police investigation may have been the most dangerous risk to Carpenter or Merrill, it is possible they were entireley unaware of it.
-O'Brien's more direct complaints about Carpenter in Derbshire were however very obvious, and were causing him a great deal of stress.
+While the police investigation may have posed the greatest danger to Carpenter and Merrill, it's quite possible they were entirely unaware of it.
+O'Brien's more direct attacks on Carpenter in Derbyshire, however, were impossible to ignore - and were causing Carpenter considerable stress.

-This narrative is taken almost exclusively from Sheila Rowbotham's biography of Carpenter - EDWARD CARPENTER - A Life of Liberty and Love.
+This section draws almost entirely from Sheila Rowbotham's biography, Edward Carpenter: A Life of Liberty and Love.

-This was an exceptionally stressful period for Carpenter.
-He tried to keep a brave face in public and dampen down the conflict with diplomatic outreach to local newspapers and dignitaries.
-But privately he had the tension between his many friends who were openly critical of Merrill's behaviour, and his own love and loyalty towards his partner.
+It was an exceptionally difficult time for Carpenter.
+He kept a calm public face, reaching out diplomatically to local newspapers and community figures to defuse the tension.
+But privately he was caught between friends who were openly critical of Merrill's conduct and his own deep love and loyalty toward his partner.

-Rowbotham says that O'Brien's campaign spluttered on, but eventually his wife left him out of exasperation at his conduct.
-In 1913 he issued further pamphlets castigating the women in his family, along with "the Socialist Prophet of Sodom and Gomorrah, Edward Carpenter".
-He was later charged with attacking a woman who had sheltered his mother and wife.
+O'Brien's campaign limped on for a few more years, but his personal life was unravelling.
+His wife eventually left him, worn down by his behaviour.
+In 1913 he issued further pamphlets attacking the women in his own family, alongside what he called "the Socialist Prophet of Sodom and Gomorrah, Edward Carpenter."
+He was later charged with assaulting a woman who had given shelter to his mother and wife.

 The above two sections have been structured as factual narratives of events, based on the documents available.
 But the following section is more of a personal reflection on what I think these documents can tell us about homosexual history.